nijinjose/nijinjose/README.md

 - 🔭 I’m currently  involved in Applied ML and MLOps

-- 🌱 I’m currently learning to bringing Intelligence and perception to Systems and solutions.
+- 🌱 I’m currently learning to bringing Intelligence and perception to solutions and systems.

-- 👯 👯 I’m looking to collaborate on machine learning, Ops and intelligent systems.
+- 👯  I’m looking to collaborate on machine learning, Ops, and intelligent systems.

 - 🤝 I’m looking for help with AI and ML